Updated 7 August 2020

 Which digital platform is used?

 The Supreme Court of Victoria has introduced virtual hearings using WebEx, Skype or Zoom depending on the requirements of the proceeding.
-You can find information about accessing and attending virtual hearings on the Supreme Court website, which is available by clicking here.
+You can find information about accessing and attending virtual hearings on the Supreme Court website.

 The presiding Judge in each matter, in their discretion, will determine whether a hearing, if listed, is to proceed in person or remotely.
 Once a matter is listed for hearing, all parties will be notified of its method of delivery.